coyte/energyscript/README.md

 Update:
 I'm moving off Openhab.
 The scripts are slowly converted to MQTT as a target, as to have a more generic use for them.

+Update2:
+The heat meter got replaced by a new smart one, well kinda.
+It's a Kamstrup 403 with m-bus that runs into a proprietary little communication box from my supplier.
+A bit of hacking required to get reading going again.

 Scripts read heating and electricity meter and publish the result to Openhab items through API call.